 - There are policy choices for an initial amount, subject to policy limits that meet your needs.

-- A waiver of premium for disability is optional coverage.
+- A waiver of premium for disability is an optional coverage.
 If you are disabled for the time defined in the rider, premiums will be paid for as long as you remain disabled.

 - The insurer cannot cancel provisions.
 You own the policy and it stays in force for its term, as long as you pay the premiums.

-- While the policy is in force, it may be converted to permanent life insurance without evidence of insurability prior to age 75.
+- While the policy is in force, you can convert to permanent life insurance without evidence of insurability prior to age 75.

 - Portability protection does not stop if you move.
 The policy can follow you from one mortgage loan to another.

 All group mortgage plans are not the same.
 This comparison may not be applicable to a specific group policy.

 In Michigan Contact a Michigan insurance agent for an update on which life insurance policy is right for you.